Skip to Content

 Ashley Lee

-This year, Chapman, along with the entire state of South Carolina, has adopted a new cell phone policy.
 According to The Model Policy Prohibiting the Use of Personal Electronic Devices, released by the South Carolina Department of Education, “The purpose of this policy is to create a phone-free school environment that fosters a positive learning experience free from electronic distractions.”

-Right now, school policy states that the use of cell phones is prohibited during instructional time only but can be used in between classes and during lunch.
+Right now, school policy states that the use of cell phones is prohibited during instructional time only but can be used between classes and during lunch.

 Principal Matt Davis has been working on updating the cell phone policy to help benefit the school.

-“We’ve had that policy in regards to not having them during instructional time, but you know in the past it’s been we’ve kinda left it to the teacher’s discretion, but this year we pulled it tighter,” Davis said.
+“We’ve had that policy in regards to not having them during instructional time, but you know, in the past, it’s been we’ve kinda left it to the teacher’s discretion, but this year we pulled it tighter,” Davis said.

 “I think it benefits them in every way because they are more focused, and they are not up distracted by trying to check their phone every five seconds,” Trejo said.